mekomsolutions/bahmni-helm-charts/README.md

 Openelis via openelis http://192.168.64.7:8080

+## Managing files using the update container
+The update container is a helper container that attaches the distro and data volumes which contain distro configurations and applications data respectively you will need rsync installed to use the helper script and avoid using ```kubectl cp```

-### Uploading local configs
+### Uploading distro configurations
-The setup has a pod for uploading [https://github.com/mekomsolutions/openmrs-module-initializer ](openmrs-module-initializer) it is a busyboxy mounting the configs pvc at ```/distro``` to upload configs using the bahmni-distro-haiti example
+To upload configs using the bahmni-distro-haiti

 Get the update pod name